Best Practices: The Enscape Asset Library

 Combine different assets to create specific scenes and evoke certain feelings.
 You can use the more autumnal trees available in combination with more heavily dressed assets to create a fall scene.
 The more specific you can make your project to your client and their wishes, the more likely they are to fall in love with it.

-In ArchiCAD, you can access the Library through the Enscape dropdown menu or via the ribbon.
+In Archicad, you can access the Library through the Enscape dropdown menu or via the ribbon.
 Open the Library and select the asset you want to place in your scene.
 The cursor will change to allow you to place the asset; click once to add it to your scene.
-In ArchiCAD, the assets are represented as orange, low-res geometry.
-You can also rotate, elevate or drag the asset after it has been placed using the native ArchiCAD Move functions.
+In Archicad, the assets are represented as orange, low-res geometry.
+You can also rotate, elevate or drag the asset after it has been placed using the native Archicad Move functions.

-Enscape assets represented in ArchiCAD view
+Enscape assets represented in Archicad view

 Mix and match assets and backgrounds to create scenes.

 A stunning Enscape project results from the combination of several different aspects, but the icing on the cake are assets.
 The goal of rendering your project is to make it appear as realistic as possible, and most scenes just don’t feel real until they are filled with items, people and plants.
-The Asset Library makes this step easier than ever.
+The Enscape Asset Library makes this step easier than ever.
 Just a few clicks and you can transform your project and convince your client.

 Leave a Comment